 Bhutan's Kingdom of Happiness: A Spiritual Hike to Tiger's Nest

-Its time for Bhutan.
+It's time for Bhutan.
 In a world where most of our time is spent thinking about how to make a quick profit, and when time flies so quickly, it has never been more important to find the kingdom of happiness.
-If you weren't sure that such a place exists, you will be pleasantly surprised.
-Bhutan is increasingly attracting those seeking peace and the true purpose of life.
+In a world obsessed with fast-paced noise, Bhutan is a masterclass in strategic silence.
+It's not just a place to find peace; it's a place to find the clarity needed to lead with purpose.

 Your journey begins at the foot of the mountain in Paru, from where the view of the monastery is unreal, almost like a photo morgana.
 The monastery consists of several white buildings that nearly defy gravity, leaning on the slope 900 meters above the valley.
 Entering the Tiger's Nest spiritual hike requires physical fitness, but what awaits at the top is a reward in itself.
 Transitioning into the silence at the very top is difficult to describe in words.